camiler/react-components/README.md

 ### react components

 These react UI components for mobile page are used in my work.
 It may just suitable for me.
-You can use it as a reference and hope it give you idea.
+You can use it as a reference and hope this helps.

 #### form components